MLP-VectorClub/Winterchilla/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/ponydevs/MLPVC-RR/master/www/img/logo.png" alt=""></p>

-<h1 align="center">MLP-VectorClub Requests & Reservations</h1>
-<p align="center"><em>An automated system for handling requests & reservations, made for <a href="http://mlp-vectorclub.deviantart.com/">MLP-VectorClub</a></em></p>
+<h1 align="center"><a href="http://mlp-vectorclub.deviantart.com/">MLP-VectorClub</a> Website</h1>
+<p align="center"><em>Handling requests, reservations & the Color Guide since 2015</em></p>

 ## What's this site?

-This website is a new, automatic way to process and store the requests & reservations users want to make.
-It's that simple.

-In the past, the management of comments under journals was done manually.
-Because of this, there had to be a person who checks those comments, evaluates them, then updates the journal accordingly.
-This took time, sometimes, longer time than it should have taken.
-The group's staff consists of busy people, and we can't expect them to consantly monitor new incoming comments.
-But, with the help of this website, new entries can be submitted and added to a list, just like the journals, automatically, without having to have someone do this monotonous task.
+This website originally started as a new, automatic way to process and store the requests & reservations users want to make.
+It was born due to the fact that in the past, the handling of comments under journals was done manually.
+Because of this, there had to be people who checked those comments every once in a while, evaluated them, then updated the journal accordingly.
+This was a time consuming task, and since the group's staff consists of busy people, and we can't expect them to consantly monitor new incoming comments.
+The initial goal of this website was to provide an easy-to-use interface where new entries can be submitted and added to a list (just like the journals) automatically, eliminating this monotonous task.

+After some time, the idea of moving the old PNG color guide into an easier to use format was brought up and met with positive responses.
+Since then, the site also houses the vector club's official color guide, with freshly picked colors from recent episodes, and cute little pictures to go with each* character, among other information, such as recommended cutie mark vectors and tag-based search.
+For easier use in drawing applications individual characters can stil be downloaded as PNG files that contain all colors associated with them.

+<sub>* Sprites are made manually by an enthusiastic club admin on his own, and as such it will take some time before all ponies have images, but we'll get there eventually.</sub>

 ## Attributions